Get Together by Bailey Richardson, Kevin Huynh, Kai Elmer Sotto

-- The premise of the book is how to cultivate a community.
-Just like how you water plants, you have to "water" communities to keep it alive.
+The premise of the book is how to cultivate a community.
+Just like how you water plants, you have to water communities to keep it alive.
 It is crucial to remember you are working with living, breathing human beings.
-The goal is to ask less from the communtiy and do more with them.
+The goal is to ask less from the community and do more with them.
 The secret to getting people together is building your community with people, not for them.
 Building a community means incorporating more listening, invite more participation and developing leaders.
 Amateurs try to manage a community, but great leaders create more leaders.
 Distributing ownership is an ultimate piece of building, growing and maintaining a community.
 The book shares some amazing stories on how people inspired and built communities, which are not shared in my notes.

 II.
 Big Ideas

 The author writes and share their ideas on how to kick the tires on building a robust community.

 - To spark a fire, you need to gather kindling.
 Likewise, to start your community, you need to get your people together.
 Although communities, feel magical , they won't come together by magic.
 If you want to spark your community, you'll need to first pinpoint your people.
 Answering who and why are crucial in setting the tone and direction of the community.
 The original leader should start with a clear who, then craft a why with that who in mind.
 This will determine the shared purpose.
 It could be running, basketball or an online gaming community.
 Purpose can mean many things to different people.
 Shared purpose could be creating value or it could be making an impact or making a change.
 In early days, communities feel homogenous.
 So, how do you diversify?
 It is by bridging and bonding.
 Communities bond and bridge across different dimensions.
 It is not “either-or” categories.
 Bridging can be across gender, age or geography but can also bond through ideology.